prev - next - home - no frames - frames

 Author unidentified

-I wish to see this beverage become common instead of the whisky which kills one-third of our citizens, and ruins their families.
+I wish to see this beverage [beer] become common instead of the whisky which kills one-third of our citizens, and ruins their families.

 Thomas Jefferson